ainsleyrutterford/deep-learning-coral-analysis/README.md

 $ python train.py --ablated --lr 0.0001 --batch 4
 ```

+Each sample that the network is trained is augmented.
+The augmentation parameters are defined in [train.py](train.py) and can be tuned if necessary.

 ## Testing

 The [test.py](test.py) script can be used to test a trained network's performance on a dataset.
 To see what command line arguments are available, run